HMS Earnest (1896): Service

 In 1897 Earnest was in reserve at Devonport.
 She was transferred to the Mediterranean Squadron in September 1898, and was in August 1901 recommissioned at Malta as tender to the battleship HMS Caesar.
 Lieutenant Philip Agnew Bateman-Champain was in command from November 1901.
-She visited Greek waters (including Nauplia) in September 1902.
+She visited Greek waters (including Nauplia) in September 1902, and in early January 1903 took part in a three-weeks cruise with other ships of the squadron in the Greek islands around Corfu.
 Earnest returned to Home waters in 1907.

 Earnest was a member of the Eastern group of destroyers based at Harwich in 1908, entering refit at Chatham Dockyard in September that year.
 In February 1910, Earnest, by now a member of the Nore Destroyer Flotilla, was again under refit at Chatham.

 On 30 August 1912 the Admiralty directed all destroyers were to be grouped into classes designated by letters based on contract speed and appearance.
 As a four-funneled 30-knotter destroyer, Earnest was assigned to the B Class.
 In 1912, older destroyers were transferred to patrol flotillas, with Earnest forming part of the 7th Destroyer Flotilla, based at Devonport, by March 1913.
 In November 1913, Earnest was under repair at Sheerness Dockyard following a collision with another destroyer.
 Earnest remained part of the 7th Flotilla on the eve of the First World War in July 1914.

 At the outbreak of war, the 7th Flotilla was redeployed to the Humber River for operations off the East coast of Britain.
 Duties of the Flotilla were to prevent enemy ships from carrying out minelaying or torpedo attacks in the approaches to ports on the East coast, and to prevent raids by enemy ships.
 Earnest was still part of the 7th Flotilla in June 1917, while in July was listed as part of the East Coast Convoy Flotilla, although in August Earnest had returned to the 7th Flotilla, which was recorded as being involved in East Coast Convoys.
 By October, Earnest was listed as being part of the Local Defence Flotilla for the Nore, where she remained in February 1918.
 By March, Earnest was one of seven destroyers making up the Irish Sea Flotilla, which by July had been renamed the Irish Sea Hunting Flotilla.
 She remained part of the Irish Sea Hunting Flotilla at the end of the war in November 1918, and was based at Kingstown (now Dún Laoghaire) in the South of Ireland.

 Earnest was sold for scrap to the shipbreakers S. Castle of Plymouth on 7 January 1920.